 There are few less popular topics in our day and age than a discussion on the reality of Hell.
 The very idea is appalling to the modern mind and sentiment.
-Despite endless (and so often justified) cries for justice, few will champion the justice and goodness of Hell.
-It is not uncommon to find a...
+Despite endless cries for justice, few will champion the justice and goodness of Hell.
+It is not uncommon to find a critique of the goodness...
 Continue Reading →

 Modern Science and Miracles: An Epistemological Chill Pill

-Recently I was given a rare opportunity to give a small 20 minute lecture on the New Testament Gospels as Reliable History in a secular setting.
-For the purposes of the lecture I was not trying to prove the Gospels as true, but only as historical.
-Obviously, I believe them to be true, yet, I...
+Recently, I was given a rare opportunity to give a short 20-minute lecture on the New Testament Gospels as reliable history in a secular setting.
+For the purposes of the lecture, I was not trying to prove the gospels as true, but only as historical.
+Obviously, I believe them to be true.
+However, I try...
 Continue Reading →

 The Christian life is full of various tensions.
 The kingdom of God has been inaugurated, but it is still to come in full.
 Believers are free from the law, yet we are slaves to Christ.
-We are to rejoice in the goodness of this world, and yet also be so careful not to love the...
+We are to rejoice in the goodness of this world, while also being so careful not to love the creation...
 Continue Reading →

 A Tale of Two Loves